Oscar Gonzalez Preview, Player Props: Guardians vs. Blue Jays

 Blue Jays Pitching Rankings

-- The pitching staff for the Blue Jays has a collective 9.5 K/9, the second-best in MLB.
+- The 9.5 strikeouts per nine innings put together by the Blue Jays pitching staff ranks second in the league.

-- The Blue Jays have a 3.72 team ERA that is No. 1 among all MLB pitching staffs.
+- The Blue Jays' 3.71 team ERA ranks second across all MLB pitching staffs.

-- Blue Jays pitchers combine to give up 157 total home runs at a clip of 1.2 per game (to rank 17th in the league).
+- Blue Jays pitchers combine to rank 17th in baseball in home runs surrendered (159 total, 1.2 per game).

-- Ryu (2-1) takes the mound for the Blue Jays in his fifth start of the season.
-He's put together a 1.89 ERA in 19 2/3 innings pitched, with 15 strikeouts.
+- Kikuchi goes for his 10th win when he makes the start for the Blue Jays, his 26th of the season.
+He is 9-4 with a 3.52 ERA and 138 strikeouts in 133 2/3 innings pitched.

-- The left-hander last pitched on Sunday against the Cincinnati Reds, when he went five innings, allowing no earned runs while giving up four hits.
+- In his last appearance on Tuesday, the lefty tossed 4 2/3 innings against the Baltimore Orioles, giving up three earned runs while surrendering seven hits.

-- The 36-year-old has put together a 1.89 ERA and 7.1 strikeouts per nine innings across four games this season, while giving up a batting average of .214 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.